 What Is Working Capital Turnover?

-As a business owner, it’s vital to understand the intricacies of your company’s finances, and it all starts with intelligent working capital management, and one of the first steps to take when analyzing your financial outlook is learning about your working capital turnover.
+As a business owner, it’s vital to understand the intricacies of your company’s finances, and it all starts with intelligent working capital management.
+One of the first steps to take when analyzing your financial outlook is learning about your working capital turnover.

 Working capital turnover, sometimes referred to as “sales to working capital ratio,” is an important measurement of a company’s operational effectiveness, revealing how adeptly it utilizes its working capital at any given moment to fuel sales and foster expansion.